marwan-at-work/baghdad/README.md

 # Baghdad

-Scalable CI for microservices.
+Scalable CI for micro-services.
 --

 ### Intro

+What if you could build 10, 50, 100, Docker images simultaneously at the same speed of building one image?

+What if all of those images are in one repo, because your project is micro-services oriented?

+What if you have more than one repo, with many Dockerfiles inside each one?

-Baghdad runs within your swarm cluster, builds, versions, and deploys your microservices, along with itself.
+Baghdad runs within your swarm cluster, builds, versions, and deploys your micro-services, along with itself.

+Baghdad also leverages every node within your cluster to parallelize Docker image builds.

 ### Highlights